Fiat–Revelli Modello 1914

 The Mitragliatrice FIAT Modello 1914, often referred to as FIAT-Revelli mod.
-1914 was an Italian water-cooled medium machine gun produced from 1914 to 1919.
+1914 was an Italian water-cooled heavy machine gun produced from 1914 to 1919.
 It was the standard machine-gun of the Italian Army in World War I, and was used in limited numbers into World War II.

 History

 In 1908, Italian Regio Esercito Colonel Abiel Bethel Revelli patented and presented a brand new machine gun, inspired by his own contemporary-designed Pistola Automatica Mod.
 910 overall concept.

 The first iteration of this Mitragliatrice Automatica "Revelli" was almost identical to the final Mod.
 1914, with just small external differences: it featured a large oval milled aperture on top to expel the spent cases and quickly inspect the chamber and address any magazine issues; it used 100 round box magazines, and instead of a water jacket, it had a fluted heavy barrel to lighten the overall weight to an astounding 12 kg.
 With a 14 kg very flexible tripod, it was a light machine-gun, especially compared to its contemporaries, weighing (with tripod) around 33-40kg.
 Cyclist units in particular showed interest for this light gun, as it suited the corps' needs.

 The gun was immediately put under trials by the Royal Italian Army, always looking for better machine-guns, since firearm technology at the dawn of the 20th century was evolving at a very fast pace.
 They had already adopted the Gardner Mod.1886, the Maxim Mod.
 1887, Maxim Mod.1906, the Perino Mod.
 1908 and would soon experiment with the and the Vickers-Maxim Mod.1911.
 This first iteration was rejected in 1911, in favour of the Vickers-Maxim Mod.
 1911.